devcraft1/playground/javascript/articles/events.md

    ontouchcancel: Screen touch is interrupted
    ontouchend: User finger is removed from a touch screen
    ontouchmove: A finger is dragged across the screen
-   ontouchstart: Finger is placed on touch screen -->
+   ontouchstart: Finger is placed on touch screen.